cloudlinux/libcare/docs/libcare.rst

 there are two options.

-First, the referenced variable can be defined in the original code that can be referenced as is since we allocate patches close to the oriignal code and the 32-bit PC-relative relocation should be enough.
+First, the referenced variable can be defined in the original code that can be referenced as is since we allocate patches close to the original code and the 32-bit PC-relative relocation should be enough.

-Second, the referenced non-TLS variable can be imported by the original code e.g. from ``glibc`` library.
-In that case the variable can be further than 2GiB away from the patch code and it ought to have a way to address it in all the 64-bit address space.
+Second, the referenced non-TLS variable can be imported by the original code, e.g. from ``glibc`` library.
+In that case, the variable can be further than 2GiB away from the patch code and it ought to have a way to address it in all the 64-bit address space.